etaler/Etaler/docs/source/HTMAlgorithm.md

   0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 1, 0, 0, 0, 1}
 ```

 An untrained Spatial Pooler is pretty much useless; knowing nothing about the input SDR and only guess the relation among bits.
-We need to feed data to it and allow it to learn the relations itself - by feed the results back into the `learn` method.
+We need to feed data to it and allow it to learn the relations itself - by feeding the results back into the `learn` method.

 ```C++
 auto sp = SpatialPooler(/*input_shape=*/{256}, /*output_shape=*/{64});